cs429-sp2026/s2026-e1-a/README.md

 6. Use ./time_left.sh to get your remaining time
 7. Write the outputs of the `history` command to a file in this repo called `shell_logs.txt`
 8. Commit and push your changes.
 Do not forget to add `shell_logs.txt` to git.
-9. run ./DELETE_AND_TURNIN
-10. Please do not leave before your proctors tell you to do so.

-examples:
+9. run ./DELETE_AND_TURNIN, note this does not commit nor push your changes to any remote.